 Getting there: By car, it takes about 20 minutes from the San Diego Airport.

 The bayfront Catamaran Resort Hotel & Spa offers the broadest range of activities of any Mission Bay hotel.
 It’s located on the Pacific Beach side of the bay and is just a few blocks from the ocean beach, too.
 It’s a very family-friendly three-star property with ducks, exotic birds, and turtles that kids love, summer luaus and movies on the beach and a great seafood restaurant (Oceana).
 I also like the spa, too.
-On the resort, you can be shielded from the less family-friendly aspects of Pacific Beach.
-Check prices across top sites.
+On the resort, you are shielded from the less family-friendly aspects of Pacific Beach.
+Check rates and reviews.

 Pacific Terrace Inn

 If you’re looking for the nicest possible option in Pacific Beach, this is probably it.
 It’s an AAA Four-Diamond beachfront property located on the more northern Pacific Beach side (a bit closer to Law Street where we like to go the beach).
 It’s a boutique property with a modest pool and no restaurant (though they do offer breakfast), but with excellent service and nice rooms with a classy sort of Tommy Bahama-style decor.
-Check prices across top sites.
+Check rates and reviews.

 Tower23 is a beachfront, chic, modern, upscale boutique hotel for the young at heart.
 I’ve had plenty of readers be thrilled here for girls getaways, couples weekends and more.
 The rooms have a bright coastal palette with epic views.
 The hotel’s JRDN restaurant is popular, especially at sunset.
-Check prices across top sites.
+Check rates and reviews.

 Known as “The Jewel” of San Diego, the upscale community of La Jolla is one of the most popular places in San Diego to stay.
 Visitors to San Diego choose one of three La Jolla neighborhoods: the Village, La Jolla Shores, and the Torrey Pines/UC San Diego area.